C-Chafik/rainfall/level8/walkthrough.md

 0x804a068, 0x804a098
 ```

-After each time we give the input, the adresses seems to move foward.
+After each time we give the input, the adress seems to move foward.

 Lets try logging in with this input :